September is Thyroid Cancer Awareness Month

 The thyroid is a butterfly-shaped gland at the base of the throat.
 The gland uses iodine, a mineral found in some foods and in iodized salt, to help make several hormones that control heart rate, body temperature, metabolism, and the amount of calcium in the blood.

-According to the Surveillance, Epidemiology, and End Results (SEER) database of the National Cancer Institute (NCI), 44,020 people living in the United States will be diagnosed with thyroid cancer and 2,170 will die of the disease in 2024.
+According to the National Cancer Institute (NCI), 44,020 people living in the United States will be diagnosed with thyroid cancer and 2,170 will die of the disease in 2024.
 The five-year relative survival rate for this type of cancer is 98.4 percent.

 There are four main types of thyroid cancer: papillary thyroid cancer, follicular thyroid cancer, medullary thyroid cancer, and anaplastic thyroid cancer.
-Papillary thyroid cancer is the most common type, accounting for roughly 85 percent of all diagnoses, according to the NCI.
-If diagnosed early, the cure rates for this type of thyroid cancer are high.
+Papillary thyroid cancer is the most common type, accounting for roughly 80% to 85% of all diagnoses.
+If the disease is diagnosed early, the cure rates for this type of thyroid cancer are high.

-Follicular thyroid cancer is the second most commonly diagnosed type of thyroid cancer, accounting for approximately 10 percent of diagnoses.
+Follicular thyroid cancer is the second most common type of thyroid cancer, accounting for approximately 10% to 15% of all diagnoses.
 It begins in follicular cells and usually grows slowly.
 This type of cancer is also highly treatable if diagnosed early enough.

 Medullary thyroid cancer develops in the thyroid’s C cells, which make a hormone called calcitonin that helps maintain calcium levels in the blood.
-This rare cancer occurs in nearly everyone with a certain gene mutation.
+In this rare cancer, about 25% of cases are caused by a gene mutation.
+About 90% of those with this mutation will go on to develop medullary thyroid cancer.
 Blood testing can usually detect the presence of this altered gene.

 Exposure to radiation and a family history of thyroid issues are risk factors for thyroid cancer.
-Women are diagnosed with thyroid cancer significantly more often than men.
+Thyroid cancer occurs about three times more often in women than it does in men.

 One Person’s Story